smaclell/smaclell.github.io/_drafts/avoid-finalizers.md

             return;
         }

-        // Only if explicitly disposing clean up unmanaged resources
+        // Only if explicitly disposing should you clean up unmanaged resources
         // We don't have any so there is no work to be done
         // if( disposing ) {
         //}

         // Clean up all unmanaged resources
         m_resource.Delete();
     }

 }